-We report our financial results in accordance with US GAAP.
+We report our financial results in accordance with US U.S. GAAP.
 However, management believes that Adjusted EBITDA, a non-GAAP financial measure, provides investors with additional useful information in evaluating our operating performance.

 We calculate Adjusted EBITDA as net loss adjusted to exclude: (1) other income (expense), net, which includes interest (income) expense, foreign currency (gains) losses, and (gains) losses on disposal of fixed assets, (2) provision (benefit) for income taxes, (3) depreciation and amortization, and (4) equity-based compensation.
-Adjusted EBITDA may in the future also be adjusted for amounts impacting net income related to the TRA liability and other infrequent and unusual transactions.
+Also, Adjusted EBITDA may in the future also be adjusted for amounts impacting net income related to the TRA liability and other infrequent and unusual transactions.

-Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with US GAAP.
-We believe that Adjusted EBITDA, when taken together with our financial results presented in accordance with US GAAP, provides meaningful supplemental information regarding our operating performance and facilitates internal comparisons of our historical operating performance on a more consistent basis by excluding certain items that may not be indicative of our business, results of operations or outlook.
+Adjusted EBITDA is a financial measure that is not required by, or presented in accordance with US U.S. GAAP.
+We believe that Adjusted EBITDA, when taken together with our financial results presented in accordance with US U.S. GAAP, provides meaningful supplemental information regarding our operating performance and facilitates internal comparisons of our historical operating performance on a more consistent basis by excluding certain items that may not be indicative of our business, results of operations or outlook.
 In particular, we believe that the use of Adjusted EBITDA is helpful to our investors as it is a measure used by management in assessing the health of our business, determining incentive compensation and evaluating our operating performance, as well as for internal planning and forecasting purposes.

-Adjusted EBITDA is presented for supplemental informational purposes only, has limitations as an analytical tool and should not be considered in isolation or as a substitute for financial information presented in accordance with US GAAP.
+Adjusted EBITDA is presented for supplemental informational purposes only, has limitations as an analytical tool and should not be considered in isolation or as a substitute for financial information presented in accordance with US U.S. GAAP.
 Some of the limitations of Adjusted EBITDA include that (1) it does not properly reflect capital commitments to be paid in the future, (2) although depreciation and amortization are non-cash charges, the underlying assets may need to be replaced and Adjusted EBITDA does not reflect these capital expenditures, (3) it does not consider the impact of equity-based compensation expense, including the potential dilutive impact thereof, and (4) it does not reflect other non-operating expenses, including interest (income) expense, foreign currency (gains)/losses and (gains)/losses on disposal of fixed assets.
 In addition, our use of Adjusted EBITDA may not be comparable to similarly-titled measures of other companies because they may not calculate Adjusted EBITDA in the same manner, limiting its usefulness as a comparative measure.
-Because of these limitations, when evaluating our performance, you should consider Adjusted EBITDA alongside other financial measures, including our net income (loss) and other results stated in accordance with US GAAP.
+Because of these limitations, when evaluating our performance, you should consider Adjusted EBITDA alongside other financial measures, including our net income (loss) and other results stated in accordance with US U.S. GAAP.

-The following table presents a reconciliation of net loss, the most directly comparable financial measure stated in accordance with US GAAP, to Adjusted EBITDA for the periods presented:
+The following table presents a reconciliation of net loss, the most directly comparable financial measure stated in accordance with US U.S. GAAP, to Adjusted EBITDA for the periods presented:

-(in thousands) Three Months Ended June Three Months Ended Nine Months Ended 30, Six Months Ended June 30, September 30, September 30, September 30, September 30, 2023 2022 2023 2022 2023 2022 2023 2022 Net loss and comprehensive loss (5,0 \$ 09) (14,7 \$ 96) (7,9 \$ 21) (32, \$ 281) (11,2 \$ 50) (9,19 \$ 6) (19,1 \$ 71) (41,4 \$ 77) Other (income) expense, net (40 3) 44 (74 3) (38) Provision for income taxes 35 9 36 21 Other income, net (Benefit) provision for income taxes (165) (26) (908) (64) Depreciation and amortization 404 328 823 679 411 326 1,23 1,00 Equity-based compensation 2,35 8 8,04 3 4,7 38 16,9 44 6,83 1,876 6,61 7 4 23 81

-Adjusted (2,6 (6,37 (3,0 (14, (9,13 (2,05 (12,2 (16,7 EBITDA \$ 15) \$ 2) \$ 67) \$ 675) \$ 3) \$ 8) \$ 00) \$ 32)
+(in thousands) Three Months Ended Nine Months Ended September 30, September 30, 2023 2022 2023 2022 2024 2023 Net loss and comprehensive loss (11,25 (9,19 (19,1 (41,4 \$ 0 \$ 6 \$ 71 \$ 77 \$ (7,199 \$ (2,912 Other income, net (165) (26) (908) (64) (97) (340) (Benefit) provision for income taxes (5) 1 31 23 Provision for income taxes 13 1 Depreciation and amortization 411 326 1,234 1,005 328 419 Equity-based compensation 1,876 6,837 6,614 1 1,489 2,380 Adjusted EBITDA (2,05 (12,2 (16,7 \$ (9,133) \$ 8 \$ 00 \$ 32 \$ (5,466) \$ (452)